postmanlabs/postman-code-generators/README.md

 * `language` - lang key from the language list returned from getLanguageList function
 * `variant` - variant key provided by getLanguageList function
-* `callbacl` - callback function with first parameter as error and second parameter as array of options supported by the codegen.
+* `callback` - callback function with first parameter as error and second parameter as array of options supported by the codegen.

 ##### Example: